Financial-Times/origami/README.md

 <span class="o-icons-icon o-icons-icon--book"></span>
 ```

 This will include icons with a `128px` width/height by default.

-Or use the [Sass](#sass) mixins to include icons of a given dimension and colour.
+If you would like to use an icon at a different dimension or colour, use `o-icon` [Sass](#sass) mixins or request the icon from the [Image Service](https://www.ft.com/__origami/service/image/v2/docs/url-builder?url=fticon-v1%3Aarrow-down&preview=true) directly (without using o-icons at all).

 ## Sass